siannilli/weather-forecast-app/README.md

 | `build:prod`   | build the application for production environments
 | `build:docker` | build the application for pr environments and build a ngnix's Docker image to host the application.

+For example, run the command `npm run build:prod` to build the web application with production settings.
+Run `npm run build:docker` to build the web application with production settings, and build a Docker image for a ready-to-run instance of nginx server, serving the web application.

 ## Deploy